Lafalasidosi/DB_usage/README.md

 side note: sql avg() seems to handle NULL number fields on its own -> refactor AddRow.java at some point */
 ```

+### August 28
+Spent yesterday and today cramming for my LCFS exam.
+Made some small progress toward implementing the idea from the 26th.